 We are closely monitoring the impact of current events to ensure the safety of our employees, while we preserve business continuity and work to meet our customers' needs.
 Our strategy to be a capital light and scalable company remains unchanged.
+In this regard, the Chief Executive Officer's base salary is being voluntarily reduced by 20% and the base salaries for each other Named Executive Officer is being voluntarily reduced by ten percent.
 We continue our commitment to generating strong free cash flow throughout the market cycle, as we have done consistently over Forum's first seven years as a public company.
 With the right focus, we believe our low capital intensity and our emphasis on winning products, many of which are aimed at cost and operating efficiency for our customers, position us to generate free cash flow on a consistent basis.
 We have achieved a great deal in what has been a very challenging time, due to our positive culture, and the hard work and dedication of our employees.
 Thank you for your continued engagement with Forum.